awijnen/anthony_vanilla_rails/README.md

 # Ruby on Rails Vanilla Application:

-This is the vanilla application for Ruby on Rails
+This is Anthony Wijnen's vanilla application code for bootstrapping a new Ruby on Rails project:

 Core components
 - Rails